flowground/amazonaws-com-transfer-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListTagsForResource
-### Lists all of the tags associated with the Amazon Resource Number (ARN) you specify.
-The resource can be a user, server, or role.
+> Lists all of the tags associated with the Amazon Resource Number (ARN) you specify.
+The resource can be a user, server, or role.<br/>

 #### Input Parameters
 * `Action` - _required_